TAWilts/HODOR/README.md

 </figure>
 <br/><br/>

-🔹 Synchronized imaging sonar and stereo camera data
+🔹 5850 synchronized sequences of imaging sonar and stereo camera data

 🔹 About 430 hours of continuous sequences per sensor